Frontier Developments acquires 'Chaos Gate - Daemonhunters' developer Complex Games

 “I am really proud of Complex Games’ achievements and I’d like to thank everyone who has been involved with that success over many years,” Decter-Jackson added.
 “I look forward to developing even more great games in the future as part of Frontier.”

 On Friday (October 28), Frontier announced that it would be ending support for F1 Manager 2022, less than two months after it was released.
-The game, which launched on August 30, will receive its “last significant” patch as the development team “must move fully onto projects beyond F1 Manager 2022 after this upcoming update.”
+However, a later statement from the studio confirmed that “there will be further updates beyond the next one” and several issues with the game will be fixed.